Walid Jumblatt

-Walid Kamal Jumblatt (وليد كمال جنبلاط; born 7 August 1949) is a Lebanese Druze politician and former militia commander who has been leading the Progressive Socialist Party since 1977.
-While leading the Lebanese National Resistance Front and allying with the Amal Movement during the Lebanese Civil War, he worked closely with Suleiman Frangieh to oppose Amine Gemayel's rule as president in 1983.
+Walid Kamal Jumblatt (وليد كمال جنبلاط; born 7 August 1949) is a Lebanese politician, who was the leader of the Progressive Socialist Party from 1977 until 2023.
+A Druze and former militia commander, Jumblatt led the Lebanese National Resistance Front, allying with Amal, the Palestine Liberation Organisation, and Marada Brigade during the 1983-1990 phase of Lebanese Civil War.
+He worked closely with Suleiman Frangieh to oppose Amine Gemayel's rule as president during the Mountain War, consolidating his control of the Chouf.
 After the civil war, he initially supported Syria but later led an anti-Assad stance during the start of the Syrian Civil War.
 He is still active in politics, most recently leading his party, the Progressive Socialist Party (PSP) in the 2022 Lebanese general election.

 Early life and education

-Jumblatt was born in August 1949, the son of the PSP's founder Kamal Jumblatt.
+Jumblatt was born in August 1949, the son of the Lebanese Druze PSP's founder Kamal Jumblatt.
 He is the maternal grandson of Emir Shakib Arslan.
 Walid Jumblatt graduated from the American University of Beirut with a bachelor's degree in political science and public administration in 1972.